 Writing spec ads—in this case, we’re talking about “fake” ads for companies, not the other kind of spec ads—is one of the most common ways for new and aspiring copywriters to build portfolios.
 And, because they make up so much of your portfolio, it’s important that they be the best that they can be.
-How to do that?
-Why, read on!

-Today’s question comes from Keller H. who asks, “I’ve been working with a designer on some spec ads for a few weeks now.
+First, you need to work with a designer on some spec ads for a few weeks now.
 I like them, but how can I be sure a creative director will too?”

 This is a great question for a couple of reasons.
 First, it’s really easy (especially as a new copywriter) to fall in love with your copy, even when it’s not working as hard as it could be.
 “This line is so funny!” will never be as important as “This line is so effective!”